chapmanjacobd/library/README.md

         Set the play queue size:

-            By default the play queue is 120.
-Long enough that you probably haven't noticed but short enough that the program is snappy.
+            By default the play queue is 120--long enough that you likely have not noticed but short enough that the program is snappy.

             If you want everything in your play queue you can use the aid of infinity.